 The application does not present inconveniences for its use in the case of people of this group, since its strong point is visual, so that anyone with a hearing problem can use the app and learn Braille, through the functions included in the app .

-People with mobility difficulties
+People with mobility and / or handling difficulties

 Although the application is not focused on this group, it could be used with the various necessary adaptations, if the disability requires it, such as those that affect the motor skills of the upper extremities.
 This part of the group could use it without problems thanks to the existing buttons for Android, which facilitate access to the functionality of the app without any complications, it would be enough to install the button on the device, an app to configure it and once activated, we could use the application comfortably.

 Highlight the simplicity of the interface and how intuitive it is thanks to it.
 It has very few buttons, which makes it very easy to use and access the various functionalities that the application offers.
-Also comment that access to the app settings is very simple since you can clearly see the 3 points that provide access to them in the upper right corner with a considerable size, being very visible, even for those people who have some visual difficulty.
+Also comment that access to the app settings is very simple since you can clearly see the 3 points that provide access to them in the upper right corner with a considerable size, resulting very visible, even for those people who have some visual difficulty

-Another important aspect is that we have all the options available in the app, in the main interface, which avoids complications to access the function we want and, as I have mentioned previously, makes its use very easy and intuitive.
+Another important aspect is that we have all the options available in the app, in the main interface, which avoids complications to access the function we want and, as I have commented previously, makes its use very easy and intuitive.

 Therefore, in terms of interaction, the application is quite attractive and well thought out, making its use fast and fun.